 Stress Management - You must master a large amount of information and skills in a brief period of time.
 It is important that you establish ways to maintain balance in your life.
 We advise you to study hard but also make time for recreation.
 Maintain your support systems -- family and friends can be a tremendous source of strength and encouragement.
 Finally, the educational experience offered by the PA curriculum is a challenging and often stressful experience.
 As a faculty, we attempt to monitor the level of stress during individual advising sessions and during Director's Hour time.
-Should you begin to feel overwhelmed, faculty members are here to assist you and to the WellConnect Program or to Student and Housestaff Mental Health Services when necessary.
+Should you begin to feel overwhelmed, faculty members are here to assist you and refer you to the Baylor College of Medicine Resources when necessary.
 Do not hesitate to call on us for help.